 Take a small step – wonderfully rich and delicious meals can be prepared with few ingredients and with very little effort – just a little time, practice and willingness to experiment.

 As Thich Nhat Hanh has noted, your meal is a perfect demonstration of “inter-being”.
 When serving meals, acknowledge the many processes that have come together to form the fare.
 Our meals are a small manifestation of the sun’s energy, the rain, soil, pollinators and the hardworking hands that harvested your produce.
 Increasing our awareness as we eat transforms eating from a base act of material consumption to active participation in a vast network of existence.
 Take on the same process as when preparing food to appreciate the colours, textures, flavours and aroma of the meal.
 Be present and attentive to those who share it with you.
-Put aside your devices for a .
+Put aside your devices for aside for a moment.

 When coming together over food, see it as a celebration and an opportunity to acknowledge and honour the hard work of others and the gifts of friendship.
 Let the flavours of the food be enhanced by the stories shared and the connections formed over the course of the meal.
 Through the simple process of sharing a meal, we can build a healthier physical, social and emotional fabric for ourselves and our communities.
 In this way, preparing and eating food becomes a moment for reflection and gratitude, interwoven with the everyday aspects of life.
 It becomes a sacred act.